Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### Working with context-set

-Frequently it is required to build applications with different [context](#context) types.
-The following command line example generates the `iot-product.csolution.yml` with build type `Debug` for the project `MQTT_AWS.cproject.yml` while the other projects use the build type `Release`.
-When using the option `-S` or `--context-set` this selection is saved to the file `iot-product.cbuild-set.yml` located in the same directory as the `*.csolution.yml` file.
+Frequently, it is required to build applications with different [context](#context) types.
+The following command line example generates the `iot-product.csolution.yml` with build type `Debug` for the project `MQTT_AWS.cproject.yml`, while the other projects use the build type `Release`.
+When using the option `-S` or `--context-set`, this selection is saved to the file `iot-product.cbuild-set.yml` located in the same directory as the `*.csolution.yml` file.
 Refer to [File Structure of `*.cbuild-set.yml`](YML-CBuild-Format.md#file-structure-of-cbuild-setyml) for details.

 ```txt
 cbuild iot-product.csolution.yml -c TFM.Release+Board -c MQTT_AWS.Debug+Board -c Bootloader.Release+Board -S